open-feature/js-sdk/packages/web/src/provider/multi-provider/README.md

 - **`shouldTrackWithThisProvider`**: Called before sending a tracking event to each provider.
 Return `false` to skip tracking.
 By default, skips providers in `NOT_READY` or `FATAL` status.

 - **`determineFinalResult`**: Called after all providers have been evaluated.
 Takes the list of provider results and returns the final resolution.
+This is the only abstract method that must be implemented by subclasses.

 ## Tracking Support